A Grammar of Hypotheses for Visualization, Data, and Analysis: Background Motivation

 The concept of a ``hypothesis'' has varying implications depending on the context and community in which it is used.
-In this section, we provide a background on how hypotheses are defined and used in science and education.
-We outline the criteria for a ``valid'' scientific hypothesis and contrast it with the visual analytics community's use of the same term.
-Based on these criteria and the needs of the visual analytics community we propose our grammar for hypotheses.
+In this section, we provide a brief background on the use of hypotheses and grammars in the context of the visualization and science communities.
+From this background, we motivate why a grammar-based approach -- specifically, a grammar of hypotheses -- is an advantageous method to begin operationalizing visual analysis tasks.